►Gorbyte Introduction (White Paper)

 Gors: A rebased digital representation of the currency value in a user wallet.
 The currency value traded between users.
 It is calculated (re-based) from basegors associated to unspent outputs of addresses in a user’s wallet.
 The dynamic re-basing of Gors allows for elasticity of the Gorbyte currency.

-GRBT Tokens: ERC-20 Tokens issued to raise funds for the project.
-GSBT Tokens will be converted at par to Gors at MVP lauch.
+GRBT Tokens: ERC-20 Tokens issued to raise funds for the Gorbyte project.
+GSBT Tokens will be converted at par to Gors at lauch.

 Identification: The unique identification of nodes, devices and users provided in Gorbyte by its BRUD devices.
 Unique identification does not use names, IDs, passwords or other forms of authentication and does not compromise user privacy.
 The unique identification of nodes allows for preventing attacks to the network before they become a threat.
 The unique identification of the owners of BRUD devices allows for many features that would not be possible in anonymous crypto-networks, such as polling, interest bearing savings accounts and identification of the players in a distributed application.